Guscode/cds-language-exam/assignment_5/README.md

 <!-- CONTRIBUTION -->
 ## Contribution
-I have carried out the following assignment with [Gustav Aarup Lauridsen](https://github.com/Guscode).
-Gustav and I contributed equally to every stage of this project from initial conception and implementation, through the production of the final output and structuring of the repository.
+I have carried out the following assignment with [Johan Horsmans](https://github.com/JohanHorsmans).
+Johan and I contributed equally to every stage of this project from initial conception and implementation, through the production of the final output and structuring of the repository.
 (50/50%)

 <!-- METHODS -->
 ## Methods